Best Camping Gear

 This handy accessory offers all the tools you need right at your fingertips, it’s like having twelve tools for the price of one.

 For a general toolkit, this one offers the most with the best usability options.
 It’s easy to carry with you and better than rummaging through a toolbox.
-You should consider adding this to your camping accessories.
+You should consider adding this to your camping gear.

 3. LifeStraw Personal Water Filter